Contraction (grammar): Local languages in German-speaking areas

 Regional dialects of German, and various local languages that usually were already used long before today's Standard German was created, do use contractions usually more frequently than German, but varying widely between different local languages.
 The informally spoken German contractions are observed almost everywhere, most often accompanied by additional ones, such as in den becoming in'n (sometimes im) or haben wir becoming hamwer, hammor, hemmer, or hamma depending on local intonation preferences.
 Bavarian German features several more contractions such as gesund sind wir becoming xund samma, which are schematically applied to all word or combinations of similar sound.
 (One must remember, however, that German wir exists alongside Bavarian mir, or mia, with the same meaning.)
 The Munich-born footballer Franz Beckenbauer has as his catchphrase "Schau mer mal" ("Schauen wir einmal" - in English "We shall see.").
 A book about his career had as its title the slightly longer version of the phrase, "Schau'n Mer Mal".

 Such features are found in all central and southern language regions.
 A sample from Berlin: Sag einmal, Meister, kann man hier einmal hinein? is spoken as Samma, Meesta, kamma hier ma rin?

 Several West Central German dialects along the Rhine River have built contraction patterns involving long phrases and entire sentences.
 In speech, words are often concatenated, and frequently the process of "liaison" is used.
 So, [Dat] kriegst Du nicht may become Kressenit, or Lass mich gehen, habe ich gesagt may become Lomejon haschjesaat.

 Mostly, there are no binding orthographies for local dialects of German, hence writing is left to a great extent to authors and their publishers.
 Outside quotations, at least, they usually pay little attention to print more than the most commonly spoken contractions, so as not to degrade their readability.
 The use of apostrophes to indicate omissions is a varying and considerably less frequent process than in English-language publications.

+Hebrew

+In Modern Hebrew, the prepositional prefixes -בְּ //bə-// 'in' and -לְ //lə-// 'to' contract with the definite article prefix -ה (//ha-//) to form the prefixes -ב //ba// 'in the' and -ל //la// 'to the'.
+In colloquial Israeli Hebrew, the preposition את (//ʔet//), which indicates a definite direct object, and the definite article prefix -ה (//ha-//) are often contracted to 'ת (//ta-//) when the former immediately precedes the latter; thus, ראיתי את הכלב (//ʁaˈʔiti ʔet haˈkelev//, "I saw the dog") may become ראיתי ת'כלב (//ʁaˈʔiti taˈkelev//).